Skip to content

 Overview

-The Label models provide a structured way to manage labels in Palo Alto Networks' Strata Cloud Manager.
-These models handle validation of inputs and outputs when interacting with the SCM API.
+The Label models provide a structured way to manage label resources in Palo Alto Networks' Strata Cloud Manager.
+These models represent simple key-value labels used for resource classification and organization.
+The models handle validation of inputs and outputs when interacting with the SCM API.

 Attribute Type Required Default Description

-name str Yes None Name of the label.
-Max length: 63 chars.
+name str Yes None Name of label.
+Max length: 63 chars

 description str No None Description of the label

-id UUID Yes* None UUID of the label (required only for update and response models)
+id UUID Yes None The unique identifier of the label

 Exceptions